mennaramadan9/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty to remove a file rm -r /tmp/my_first_directory first dir deletion cd - to get back to the previous dir
+rm /tmp/my_first_directory/betty to remove a file rm -r /tmp/my_first_directory first dir deletion cd - to get back to the previous dir ls -la ~/.. /boot To list all files in the current directory, the parent of the working directory, and the /boot directory